top of page

 CC: Nay! - my days on the Town are over Mr. Scrope.
 I shall join the ranks of those ex-milliners and actresses who cleanse the blood of an hereditarily insane aristocrat

-H(triumphantly): You thought you'd consigned the whole race of fortune-hunters to the Pit of Acheron by leaving your northern abode?
+H(triumphantly to B): You thought you'd consigned the whole race of fortune-hunters to the Pit of Acheron by leaving your northern abode?
 Ha! - 'twould appear this young strumpet has knocked such notions into a cocked hat!

 SBD: So very many Carolines, my dear Byron - perhaps for fear of confusion, you should steer clear of Carolines in the future - also, do remember that too frequent connection with a milliner will require restoration by Pearson’s

-B(laughs): Aye, Pearson sayeth I have done sufficient with this last ten days to undermine my Constitution - I hope however all will soon be well (CC smiles encouragingly)
+B(laughs): Aye, said Pearson sayeth I have done sufficient with this last ten days to undermine my Constitution - I hope however all will soon be well (CC smiles encouragingly)

 SBD: Pfft! - I pray to all the Silver Hells in St. James' that this scandalous reversal in your commitment to fleeting passions stays within these walls!